Projects per year

 As a practising architect, Bohn has been involved in architectural and urban design projects mostly located in Britain and Germany, of which some won national awards.
 She has developed urban agriculture proposals for many local authorities and public bodies such as the Greater London Authority (2004), Middlesbrough Council (2006-7), London Festival of Architecture (2008), the Berlin Senate (2011-14) and the IBA Heidelberg (2015 ongoing).

-Katrin Bohn is a registered PhD supervisor.
-Her supervisory interests correspond to her design research in productive urban landscapes, focussing on urban agriculture and the urban food system.
+Katrin Bohn supervises and examines PhDs that broadly correspond to her design research in productive urban landscapes, focussing on urban agriculture and the urban food system.
 She welcomes proposals exploring issues of scale, diversity, temporality and the everyday within the above named subject area.
 Katrin is associated to the four PGR programmes Architecture & Design, Built Environment, Ecology and History of Art & Design.

 Currently, Katrin is the academic advisor in the School for our Visiting Researcher Dr. Dong Chu from the College of Design and Arts of Harbin University of Commerce, China.